Nimaoth/Nev/docs/configuration.md

 ## Plugins

-Nev currently only supports wasm plugins.
+Nev currently only supports WASM plugins.
 It might support other plugin mechanisms in the future (e.g. native dynamic libraries or Lua)

 The editor API is exposed to plugins and can be used to create new commands, change settings, etc.

 WASM plugins are loaded from `{app_dir}/config/wasm`.
-The wasm modules have to conform to a certain API and can only use a subset of WASI right now, so it is recommended not to rely on WASI for now.
+The WASM modules have to conform to a certain API and can only use a subset of WASI right now, so it is recommended not to rely on WASI for now.

-In theory WASM plugins can be written in any language that supports compiling to wasm, but there are currently no C header files for the editor API, so for now the recommended way to write plugins is to use Nim and Emscripten.
+In theory WASM plugins can be written in any language that supports compiling to WASM, but there are currently no C header files for the editor API, so for now the recommended way to write plugins is to use Nim and Emscripten.